swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 In this chapter, you have successfully:

-1. Shipped BentoML monitoring logs to Google Cloud Storage with a Fluent Bit sidecar
+1. Shipped BentoML monitoring logs to a storage bucket with a Fluent Bit sidecar
-2. Configured Fluent Bit to tail local files and batch-upload to Google Cloud Storage through its S3-compatible API
+2. Configured Fluent Bit to tail local files and batch-upload to the storage bucket through the S3-compatible API
 3. Reused `src/monitor_drift.py` so the report generation stays portable
 4. Created a monitoring job that pulls logs and the reference dataset from storage